BorisTheBrave/sylves/docs/articles/concepts/topology.md

 With `TryMove` defined, an algorithm can explore the entire grid, one cell at a time.

 To make `TryMove` a bit easier to use, there is also `Move` which has a simpler signature, and the [`Walker`](xref:Sylves.Walker) class, which represents a object standing on a given cell facing a given direction.

+## ParallelTransport

+...

+Note: If there is only one grid involved, it's often simpler to use [grid symmetries](grid_symmetry.md).